top of page

 Equine-Assisted Learning

-BASC provided the funding for Bemidji Area Boys and Girls Club members in grades 6 through 12 to participate in Equine-Assisted Learning sessions during the summer of 2024.
+BASC provides the funding for Bemidji Area Boys and Girls Club members in grades 6 through 12 to participate in Equine-Assisted Learning sessions during the summer of 2026.
 Eagle Vista Ranch & Wellness Center helps individuals gain self-confidence, trust, responsibility, and explore their future through the use of horses.

 Law Enforcement Relationship Building